Back to top

 • Amount of content

 • If your game is set in one location that it never deviates from, you will probably not need to create too many models.
-On the other hand, if there are a storyline, different locations, levels, and characters, it will take more time and money.
+On the other hand, if there is a storyline, different locations, levels, and characters, it will take more time and money.

 • Team size/skill